 Winterizing your sprinkler system is a fairly simple task that most homeowners can manage, but it requires some care and attention to detail.
-Make sure you read and understand all the steps before attempting to winterize your sprinkler system yourself.
+Make sure you read and understand all the steps before winterizing your sprinkler system.

-Before you can winterize your sprinkler system, you need to shut off the main water valve that supplies the system with water.
+Before winterizing your sprinkler system, you must shut off the main water valve that supplies the system with water.
 Most homes have a shut-off valve near the water meter.
 Don’t confuse the main shut-off valve with the smaller, local valve under your faucet.

-If your system uses valves to prevent backflow, you also need to shut them off before you can continue.
+If your system uses valves to prevent backflow, you must shut them off before continuing.
 Most systems have two backflow valves that connect to the backflow device, so make sure you turn both off before proceeding.

 If your sprinkler system has a timer, you’ll need to shut it off for the winter.
 Turning the timer off completely can create a hassle when it’s time to turn it back on since you’ll have to reprogram the settings.

-A better option is to put your system into rain mode, a setting that prevents the sprinkler system from turning on.
-Rain mode is usually used to skip scheduled watering during rainy periods, but it’s also a great way to turn your system off for the winter without destroying your settings.
+A better option is to put your system into rain mode, which prevents the sprinkler system from turning on.
+A rain mode is usually used to skip scheduled watering during rainy periods, but it’s also a great way to turn your system off for the winter without destroying your settings.
 When you turn rain mode off in the spring, your sprinkler will resume function with the same settings it had in the fall.

 Some automatic draining systems activate as soon as the water pressure drops when you shut off the main valve.
 This acts as a protection mechanism that prevents homeowners from accidentally leaving water in the system.
 Turning on one of the sprinkler heads once the water supply is turned off is usually enough to get an automatic system working, but you should follow the instructions in your user manual.

 Even an automatic draining system still needs some hands-on attention at the valves.
-Each valve has a solenoid cap that you need to loosen to let the water drain.
+Each valve has a solenoid cap you need to loosen to drain the water.
 Open the solenoid enough for air to flow into the system and allow the water to drain out of the valves.

-Manual draining sprinkler systems take slightly more effort to drain than automatic ones, but they’re still straightforward to work with.
+Manual draining sprinkler systems take slightly more effort than automatic ones, but they’re still straightforward.

 Most manual draining systems have at least one manual drain valve at the end of the irrigation system or low points in the piping network.
 You need to open all shut-off valves by hand to let the water drain out of the sprinkler system.
-Some sprinklers have check valves that require you to lift the sprinkler head to let the water drain out.
+Some sprinklers have check valves requiring you to lift the sprinkler head to drain the water.
 If you’re having trouble draining your system, check your user manual to see if you have check valves.

 It is extremely important to wear eye protection and slowly loosen manual draining shut-off valves.
 Even if the water pressure in the system is low, the air pressure can remain high, making it dangerous if the manual valves open suddenly.

 The most sophisticated draining system a home sprinkler system can have is blow-out draining.
-Systems with blow-out draining can use an air compressor to blow the water out of the irrigation pipes forcibly.
+Systems with blow-out draining can use an air compressor to force the water out of the irrigation pipes.
 This method is the most effective and surefire way to remove excess water from your sprinkler system to protect it from the winter’s freezing temperatures.

-Unfortunately, blow-out systems are not as easy to winterize yourself and often require a professional-grade air compressor.
-Most home air compressors can easily supply enough pressure but are incapable of moving the air at the necessary ten cubic feet per minute (cfm) required to empty the entire system of any remaining water.
+Unfortunately, blow-out systems are not as easy to winterize and often require a professional-grade air compressor.
+Most home air compressors can easily supply enough pressure but cannot move the air at the necessary ten cubic feet per minute (cfm) required to empty the entire system of any remaining water.
 Most people who drain their sprinkler systems with the blow-out method use a professional service.

-If you decide to attempt blow-out draining, use a high-quality compressor that can supply the necessary ten cfm.
+If you attempt blow-out draining, use a high-quality compressor to supply the necessary ten cfm.
 Be sure not to exceed 80 PSI if your system uses PVC piping or 50 PSI if it uses polyethylene pipe.